 From the UK to Europe, New Zealand to Thailand, there are crags to suit beginners and experienced climbers all over the world, but nowhere more so than America.
 The rock formations in Kentucky, Colorado, California, and many other states will test your climbing ability to the full.

 You can find more travel tips to The United States here!

 Skydiving in Switzerland:

-For the adrenaline rush of skydiving, combined with some of the most beautiful scenery in the world, skydiving at Interlaken has to be considered.
-Leaving the aircraft at an average 13,000 ft, (in tandem with your instructor), views across snow-capped mountains to Germany and Austria, France and Italy, have to be seen to be believed.
-In common with most things Swiss, your whole skydiving experience will be organised with total precision.
+For the adrenaline rush of skydiving, combined with some of the most beautiful scenery in the world, skydiving at Interlaken, Switzerland has to be considered.
+Leaving the aircraft at an average of 13,000 ft, (in tandem with your instructor), views across snow-capped mountains to Germany and Austria, France and Italy, have to be seen to be believed.
+In common with most things Swiss, your whole skydiving experience will be organized with total precision.